NodeBB/nodebb-chinese-simplified/upgrading/index.rst

 	Execute all of the steps.

-Upgrade Steps
+升级步骤
 -------------------

-**Note**: After upgrading between revisions (i.e. v0.0.4 to v0.0.5), it may be necessary to run the following upgrade steps to ensure that any data schema changes are properly upgraded as well:
+**提示**: After upgrading between revisions (i.e. v0.0.4 to v0.0.5), it may be necessary to run the following upgrade steps to ensure that any data schema changes are properly upgraded as well:

-1. Shut down your forum
+1. 关闭你的论坛
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 While it is possible to upgrade NodeBB while it is running, it is definitely not recommended, particularly if it is an active forum: